Mixaill/Ryzentosh-ASUS-X570-PRIMEPRO/README.md

 * NVME: Samsung 970 Evo Plus 500GB
 * SATA: Samsung 860 Evo 1TB
 * SATA: Samsung 850 Evo 1TB

+## Tips and tricks

+### Audio stuttering and crackling

+* Switch PCIe slot with PCIe Gen.4 GPU to the 3.0 mode.
+It helps a lot

+* If macOS loading hangs, please check that you have `npci=0x2000` in `NVRAM/boot-args` section.

 ## ACPI